Sublattice magnetizations of ultrathin ferrimagnetic lamellar nanostructures between cobalt leads: Sublattice magnetizations of the alloy layered ferrimagnetic nanostructures between cobalt leads

-The above nonlinear equations can be solve numerically to obtain the spin variables and magnetic moments per site, on the individual hcp basal planes of the alloy layered magnetic $[3^{\prime}33^{\prime}]$ nanostructure.
+{Calculated effective magnetic moments per site for the nominal: (a) 1st alloyed, ${n^{\prime}}$ = 1, and (b) 2nd alloyed, ${n^{\prime}} = 2$, hcp basal planes, for the alloy layered $[Co_{0.53}Gd_{0.47}]_2 [Co]_2 [Co_{0.53}Gd_{0.47}]_2$\ and $[Co_{0.53}Gd_{0.47}]_3[Co]_3 [Co_{0.53}Gd_{0.47}]_3$\ nanostructures between cobalt leads.} \end{figurehere} The above nonlinear equations can be solve numerically to obtain the spin variables and magnetic moments per site, on the individual hcp basal planes of the alloy layered magnetic $[3^{\prime}33^{\prime}]$ nanostructure.
 Fig.\ref{333Mmomentpersite123} presents the calculated results for the magnetic moments on the 1st, 2nd, and 3rd hcp atomic planes for this system.
 The magnetic moments per site for the 1st and 3rd hcp planes (discontinuous and continues curves, respectively) are quite similar throughout the temperature range of the ordered phase.
 Together, they differ significantly from the magnetic moments per site for the 2nd hcp plane, throughout the temperature range of the ordered phase.

+As defined, the fundamental atomic spins are $S = 1$ for $Co$, and $S = 7/2$ for $Gd$, where we consider the spins to be up for $Co$ and down for $Gd$, in the ferrimagnetic alloy.
+Note that the $Gd$ fundamental spin is 3.5 times that of $Co$.
+However, the magnetic exchange $J_{gg}$ between $Gd$ and $Gd$ is weaker than $J_{cc}$ between $Co$ and $Co$.
+By studying equations 7, 8, 9, and 10, one can see that the molecular fields for $Co$ and $Gd$ sites vary with temperature and can change signs.
+The competition between these molecular fields along the entire temperature range determines the magnetizations per site, $M$; in the low temperature regime they increase then reach a maximum value before losing their magnetized phase.
+See figures 3 and 4.

-The model approach is general and can be extended to treat individual hcp atomic planes of alloy layered $[Co_{1-c}Gd_{c}]_p[Co]_q[Co_{1-c}Gd_{c}]_r$ nanostructures, with $r, p, q\geq 1$.
-This procedure may be generalized to larger nanostructures sandwiched between semi-infinite $Co$ leads, but we have found that with increasing $r,p,q$ the results for the spin variables and magnetic moments per site in the core atomic planes tend to limiting solutions.
+The computational model is general and can be extended to treat individual hcp atomic planes of alloy layered $[Co_{1-c}Gd_{c}]_p[Co]_q[Co_{1-c}Gd_{c}]_r$ nanostructures, with $r, p, q\geq 1$.
+This procedure may be generalized to larger layered nanostructures between semi-infinite $Co$ leads.
+It has been observed that while increasing $r,p,q$ the results for the sublattice magnetization properties in the core atomic planes tend to limiting solutions.